KristinaP09/kristinap09.github.io/about.md

   <h3>Open to New Roles</h3>
   <p>I am currently on the global job market for research-driven or applied roles—starting <strong>October 2025</strong>—with teams that value clarity, autonomy, and creative rigor.</p>
   <p><em>If your work is serious about outcomes (and allergic to nonsense too), let's talk.</em></p>
-  <a href="mailto:kristinapestaria.sinaga@isti.cnr.it" class="cta-button">Get in Touch</a>
+  <a href="mailto:ndkristinaps25@gmail.com" class="cta-button">Get in Touch</a>
 </div>

 ## Contact

 Feel free to reach out if you're interested in collaboration, research opportunities, or just want to discuss interesting problems in AI and mathematics.

-- Email: kristinapestaria.sinaga@isti.cnr.it
+- Email: ndkristinaps25@gmail.com
-- Office: Istituto di Scienza e Tecnologie dell'Informazione, Italian National Research Council, Italy
-- Previous Affiliation: Chung Yuan Christian University, Taiwan
+- Previous Affiliation: ISTI-CNR, Italy

 ---